OOI-RCA-APL/ceres/docs/development.md

 Every test gets a private schema, so the two runs assert exactly the same things.
 Two modules are backend-specific by nature and stay that way: `tests/test_migrations.py` reads `sqlite_master`, and `tests/test_migrations_postgres.py` replays the migrations against PostgreSQL on either run.

+## Releasing

+The "Unreleased" section of `CHANGELOG.md` is the release notes, shipped verbatim, and `version` in `pyproject.toml` is the version being released.
+To release:

+1. Edit the "Unreleased" section until it reads right.
+It is an ordinary file change, so reword, reorder, and commit as usual.
+2. Preview the release:

+    ```sh
+    make release-check
+    ```

+    This runs every check a release runs, reporting each problem rather than stopping at the first, and shows exactly what a release would do, the `CHANGELOG.md` diff, the commit, and the GitHub release title and body.

+3. Commit and push.
+A release refuses a dirty tree or an unsynced `main`, so the state being released is always the state on GitHub.
+4. Cut the release:

+    ```sh
+    make release
+    ```

+The script retitles the changelog section to the version and date, commits and pushes that, and creates the GitHub release with the entry as its notes, which triggers the wheel builds and the PyPI publish.
+Nothing rewrites the notes along the way, what the file says is what the release says.

+Publishing a GitHub release is the only trigger.
+Pushing to `main` runs ordinary CI and never builds wheels or publishes, and neither does pushing a tag by hand.
+The release pipeline also reruns the full CI checks itself before building, so the released commit is verified by the pipeline that releases it rather than trusting an earlier run, which means the checks run twice on release day, once for the push and once as the release gate.
+That redundancy is deliberate.

+To fix release notes after publishing, edit the changelog entry in a normal commit and mirror it with `gh release edit <version> --notes-file <file>`.
+The published release body is editable without touching the tag or re-triggering the pipeline.

 ## Documentation